You are here

 Due to small sample sizes, data for the following major industry groups are not displayed: “mining, quarrying, and oil and gas extraction” and “other services” for all workers in all months; “construction,” “agriculture,” and “wholesale trade” for immigrant women in all months; “public administration” for immigrant men and immigrant women in all months; “finance” for immigrant women in 2019; and “health services” for immigrant men in 2019.

-Source: Migration Policy Institute tabulation of data from the U.S. Census Bureau’s monthly Current Population Survey, 2019, 2020, and 2021.
+Source: Migration Policy Institute tabulation of data from the U.S. Census Bureau’s monthly Current Population Survey, 2019-2023.